Miracle of the Moose: Olenevsky Skete

 The Kerzhenets River woodlands, where the Miracle of the Moose purportedly happened, became in the late 17th century one of the main areas of refuge for the Old Believers.
 According to their legend, the main community of the Kerzhenets Old Believers, known as the Olenevsky Skete (Оленевский скит) had been founded soon after the Miracle of the Moose by some of the monks expelled from Venerable Macarius' Yellow Waters Monastery, at the site where the animal was captured by the Venerable's prayers.
-The skete's name comes from the Russian Олень (olen), which means "deer", thus commemorating the miracle.
+The skete's name comes from Russian olen (олень), which means "deer", thus commemorating the miracle.
 It is said that during the Raskol two hundred years later the Skete's hermits rejected Nikon's reforms, thus making it the center of attraction for Old Believer refugees from other parts of the country, who then founded numerous other sketes in the area.

 Olenevsky Skete was one of the centers of the so-called Beglopopovtsy ("those who accepted the fleeing priests"), the school of Old Believers who thought that, since the Old Believers had no bishops of their own who could ordain priest, it was acceptable for them to accept priests who had been ordained by the established church but later left it for the Old Believier sketes.
 It is reported that the Skete was mostly destroyed during one of the Old Believer suppression campaigns in 1737, but restored after Catherine II's "amnesty" of 1762.
 It was known as a women's skete, with 49 nuns reported as living there at the time of its official closure in 1854, pursuant to Nicholas I anti-skete executive order of 1853.
 A number of nuns in fact continued to live at the site long after the official disbandment.

 The former skete is now known as the village of Bolshoye Olenevo, and is located 24 km south-east of the town of Semyonov (Nizhny Novgorod Oblast).
 It remains the site of pilgrimage for the Old Believers of the area.